ros-workshop/slam-navigation/README.md

   The particular line to consider in the husky_gmapping.launch file is [here](https://github.com/ros-workshop/slam-navigation/blob/master/slam_navigation/launch/husky_gmapping.launch#L40)
 </details>

-*Task 2:* Check the CPU used by `gmapping` before and after the change (hint: use `htop` and make sure Gazebo is a 1.0x realtime for both).
+### Task 2: Check the CPU used by `gmapping` before and after the change
+* Hint: use `htop` and make sure Gazebo is a 1.0x realtime for both.
 * With particle filters, there's a direct (linear) trade between the number of particles and CPU usage.
 This will directly affect the size of the environment that `gmapping` can handle. `gmapping` struggles to perform loop closures and maintain map accuracy when exploring dozens of meters 'open loop' (not revising previously seen parts of the map).

-*Task 3:* Start with a clean gridmap and navigate the simulated Husky around the outside of the environment again.
+### Task 3: Start with a clean gridmap and navigate the Husky around the outside of the environment again.
 * Try to observe what happens when a previously visited part of the map is revisited after a long excursion.
 * If you notice a jump in the robot's pose, this is a classical "loop closure".
 The `gmapping` algorithm will ocassionally perform small loop closures.
 * Change the Fixed Frame in `Global Options` in the Displays panel to "odom" instead of "map"